Additional Information#

 RAN simulation#

-• Supports only a 100 MHz bandwidth with 273 PRBs.
+• Only a 100 MHz bandwidth with 273 PRBs is supported.

-• Supports only 30 kHz subcarrier spacing.
+• Only 30 kHz subcarrier spacing is supported.

 • Beamforming is not applied when RU has 4 antennas.
 When RU has 64 antennas, regularized ZF beamforming is applied.